MicrosoftDocs/visualstudio-docs/docs/code-quality/ca3006-review-code-for-process-command-injection-vulnerabilities.md

 ## When to suppress warnings

-If you know the input has been validated or escaped to be safe.
+If you know the input has been validated or escaped to be safe, it's safe to suppress this warning.

 ## Pseudo-code examples